plus3it/watchmaker/docs/troubleshooting/Linux/cloud-init.log.md

 Note that comparing execution via `cloud-init` versus execution from an interactive-shell works whether the script is written in BASH or some other interpreted language.

 [^1]: Event-sequencing issues most-frequently happen when a userData payload delivers two or more scripts.
 When multiple scripts are specified in a userData payload, they are not necessarily executed in the same order they're specified in the userData text-stream.
 Instead, `cloud-init` executes scripts placed into the `/var/lib/cloud/instance/scripts/` directory in alphabetical order.
-Thus, if one _needs_ the scripts to execute in a specific order, it is imporant to carefully name them such that that happens (e.g., `00_script` and `01_script` would result in the `00_`-prefixed script executing prior the `01_`-prefixed script)
+Thus, if one _needs_ the scripts to execute in a specific order, it is important to carefully name them such that that happens (e.g., `00_script` and `01_script` would result in the `00_`-prefixed script executing prior the `01_`-prefixed script)
 [^2]: SELinux can be especially problematic for processes started by `cloud-init`.
 For example, the `firewall-cmd` utility is not directly usable. `cloud-init` scripts would need to either issue a `setenforce 0` before invoking the command or use the alternate `firewall-offline-command`